 - Dairy-Free: If you are looking for a dairy-free remoulade, simply use your favorite brand of vegan mayonnaise!

-Making remoulade at home
+Making easy remoulade sauce at home

 This red remoulade sauce recipe is so quick and easy to prepare!
 You only need a few basic ingredients and 5 minutes (or less!)!

-How to make remoulade sauce?
+How to make remoulade

 Making this remoulade dressing or sauce is seriously as easy as 1,2, 3!
 Simply gather and measure your ingredients, mix them together and enjoy!